BBE78/cypress-sonarqube-reporter/README.md

 ### Merging reports into a single report
 Since v1.10.0, you could merge all the generated reports into a single report.
 It could ease the configuration of your SonarQube analysis.

-This feature is only available on Cypress version >= 6, since the `after:run` plugin event does not exist on previous versions.
+This feature is only available on Cypress version >= 6.2.0, since the `after:run` plugin event does not exist on previous versions (see [Cypress changelog](https://docs.cypress.io/guides/references/changelog#6-2-0)).

 The merge operation has to be configured in Cypress plugins:
 ```javascript